FUN SPEECH JOURNEYS

 At a young age, our son experienced speech delay and our pediatrician identified early signs that he could be a neurodivergent learner.

 As we spoke to neighbors, friends, acquaintances and family, we learned that we were not alone.
-We all shared a need for resources and support.
+We all shared a need for support.

-So we listened to the lessons and guidance of speech pathologists, doctors, parents, kids and many more to create a children's book to support childhood socialization, communication and speech being inclusive to the needs of neurodivergent children, conscious of kids on the Autism Spectrum.
+So we listened to the lessons and guidance of speech pathologists, doctors, parents, teachers and many more to create a children's book supporting childhood socialization, communication and speech while being inclusive to the needs of neurodivergent children, conscious of kids on the Autism Spectrum.

-Spectrum of Cars was thoughtfully crafted to help all kids find their voice.
+It is thoughtfully crafted for kids to have fun learning and help all kids find their voice.

 TESTIMONIALS